arkin0x/cyberspace/readme.md

 This tag is expressed in the form `["Cd", "<x>", "<y>", "<z>"]`.

+Each value is an integer expressed as a string with a maximum of 8 places.

 Example: `["Cd", "39562", "24990", "02610673"]`.

 Note that no decimal point is used because the number is to be parsed as an integer and then divided by 100_000_000 before adding it to the `"C"` tag's xyz values.

 The default `"Cd"` tag is `["Cd", "0", "0", "0"]`.

-Each value is an integer expressed as a string with a maximum of 8 places.

 #### `"quaternion"`
 The avatar's current quaternion rotation in the form `["quaternion","<x>","<y>","<z>","<w>"]`

-Each value is an integer expressed as a string with a maximum of 8 places.
+Each value is a decimal number expressed as a string with a maximum of 8 decimal places.

 The default quaternion is `["quaternion", "0.0", "0.0", "0.0", "1.0"]`.

-This is the direction the avatar is moving, which may or may not also be the way the avatar is facing depending on the cyberspace client's control scheme.
-This rotation will determine how proof-of-work is applied to your velocity.
+This is the direction that new velocity will be applied, which may or may not also be the way the avatar is facing depending on the cyberspace client's control scheme.

 #### `"velocity"`
 The avatar's current velocity (not including this event's POW) in the form `["velocity","<x>","<y>","<z>"]`.

-Each value is a float expressed as a string with a maximum of 8 decimal places.
+Each value is a decimal number expressed as a string with a maximum of 8 decimal places.

 For the genesis action this will always be `["velocity","0.0","0.0","0.0"]`.